vsolovyov/blog/content/migrations.md

 Weeks pass, I get more experienced with a tool, remember the command and what flags to pass, I learned how to rename this and that, spent some time debugging my migrations.
-Hours and hours on top of simple `ALTER TABLE`.
+Hours and hours on top of a simple `ALTER TABLE`.

 ### Non-trivial migrations